You Earned a Ticket!

 What are categorical funds?

-In public education finance, funds that may only be used for specific purposes are known as categorical or restricted funds.
+In public finance, funds that may only be used for specific purposes are known as categorical funds or restricted funds.
 They work kind of like coupons — valuable, but inflexible and a bit cumbersome to keep track of.

-How does funding work for special education?
+How does categorical funding for special education work?

 Federal law requires schools to provide "specially defined instruction, and related services… to meet the unique needs of a child with a disability."
 It's the biggest categorical program in education.

+At times, this unfunded mandate has been huge.
 In a 2020 study, California Special Education Funding System, WestEd estimated that schools in California spent $13 billion on special education in 2018-19, and well over half came from local sources.
 During the 2021-22 school year, combined state and federal categorical funding covered about a third of the extra cost of special education.
 Roughly two-thirds of the additional special education costs were paid by local funding sources.

 Federal funds cover about a tenth of the cost of special education